OfficeDev/teams-toolkit-samples/graph-connector-bot/README.md

 # Getting Started with Graph Connector Bot Sample

-This sample app showcases how to build custom Graph Connector with Bots in Microsoft Teams and query data using Microsoft Graph Client and TeamsFx SDK.
+This sample app showcases how to build a Teams command bot that queries custom data ingested into Microsoft Graph using Graph connector.

 ![Graph Connector Overview](images/graph-connector-bot-demo.gif)

-## Prerequisite
+## Prerequisites
 - [NodeJS](https://nodejs.org/en/), fully tested on NodeJS 14, 16
 - An [Azure subscription](https://azure.microsoft.com/en-us/free/)
-- An M365 account.
+- An Microsoft 365 account with admin permission.
 If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)

 ## What you will learn in this sample:
 - How to handle webhook notification when Graph connector is turned on or off in Teams Admin Center.
 - How to use Microsoft Graph API to integrate with Microsoft Graph connector.
-- How to use TeamsFx to build bot to query data from Microsoft Graph connector.
+- How to use TeamsFx SDK to build bot to query data from Microsoft Graph connector.

 ## Try the Sample with Visual Studio Code Extension: